open-resources/physics_bank/content/public/010.Rotational Motion/Topic Outcome/Swinging mass/Swinging mass.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Swinging Mass
       part1:
         ans1:
           value: The mass will pull sharply to the left.
         ans2:
           value: The mass will continue in the positive y direction.
         ans3:
           value: The mass will stop.
         ans4:
           value: The mass will continue around the circle.
         ans5:
           value: The mass will be thrown out of the circle with components in the positive x and y directions.
 ---
 # {{ params.vars.title }}
 A mass, $m$, tied to the end of a string is swung **horizontally** on a frictionless surface in the counter-clockwise direction, exhibiting uniform circular motion as shown in Fig. 1.